ankane/strong_migrations/README.md

 #### Bad

 Changing the type of a column causes the entire table to be rewritten.
-During this time, reads and writes are blocked in Postgres, and reads are blocked in MySQL and MariaDB.
+During this time, reads and writes are blocked in Postgres, and writes are blocked in MySQL and MariaDB.

 ```ruby
 class ChangeSomeColumnType < ActiveRecord::Migration[6.0]